Case Study · Food Discovery · iOS

 Turn Food Reels Into Real Restaurant Visits

-An AI food discovery app that extracts restaurant and cafe information from reels, images, captions and map links.
-It converts social media content into structured, searchable spots with ratings, reviews and collections.
+ReelEats is an AI food discovery app that pulls restaurant and cafe details out of reels, images, captions and map links, and turns that scattered social content into structured, searchable spots, complete with ratings, reviews and collections.
+The food you saw and meant to try finally becomes a place you can actually find and visit.

 ReelEats all spots